-- iii.
-Wind Turbine: An alternate energy device which converts wind energy by means of a rotor to mechanical or electrical energy.
-A wind generator may also be deemed a windmill. - c.
-Requirements - i.
+- i.
 Regulations: Must meet all state, federal and local regulations regarding the uses. - ii.
-Setbacks: 1,000 feet from any property line or road right of way. - iii.
-Height: Height restrictions are evaluated on an individual basis.
+Setbacks: 1,000 feet from the project area boundary or road right of way. - iii.
+Height:.
 In no case shall the height of the tower combined with the longest point of the blade exceed the setback. - iv.
 Noise: Measured from property lines - 1.
 Residential Use: 50 db(A) - 2.
 Commercial Use: 60 db(A) - 3.
 Industrial Use: 75 db(A) - 4.
 Hours of operation may be limited due to excess noise. - v.
 Fencing: Must be fenced or protected to prohibit unauthorized access. - vi.
 Climbing Apparatus: All climbing apparatuses shall be located at least 12 feet above the ground and the system tower must be designed to prevent climbing within the first 12 feet above the ground. - vii.
 Lighting: No lights shall be installed on the system, unless required to meet Federal Aviation Administration regulations. - viii.
 Signage: The system tower or blades shall not be used for signs and advertising of any kind.
 One sign, limited to four square feet shall be posted at the base of the tower.
 The sign shall include a notice of no trespassing, a warning of high voltage, and the telephone number of the property owner/operator to call in case of emergency. - ix.
 Visual Impacts/Aesthetics: Tower colors should be a matted or nonreflective finish and be of neutral subdued tones such as earth tones of green or brown.
 Flat white and gray, including naturally darkening galvanized gray, are also acceptable.
 Towers shall not be finished in bright or vivid colors intended to draw attention to the structure or property.